Unique Science of BirthWorks

 Educare

-We empower by offering ways to experience and offer from human values - that which cannot be seen, but is essential to our very existence.
-This is something that cannot be learned in a book, but rather can be experienced.
+We empower through experiences and offer learning based on human values—which cannot be seen—but are essential to our very existence.
+This is something that is not learned in a book, but rather can be experienced.

 Human Values

-They develop character, connecting and uniting us in a holistic way - integration of mind, body, and spirit.
-Put into practice they empower and transform birthing, leading to increased confidence and decreased fear, and creating the feeling of capability for new parents.
+Values develop character, connecting and uniting us in a holistic way—to ourselves and to each other.
+Part of holistic well-being is integration of mind, body, and spirit.
+Put into practice, human values empower and transform birth, leading to increased confidence and decreased fear, and creating the feeling of capability for new parents.
+(Our students find this confidence in themselves as professionals as well.)

 Experiential Interactive Learning

-Based on pedagogy that is most effective, we create deep experiences for our students and parents.
-Our visualization exercises establish group harmony and connection to the higher consciousness (that guides us through birth and through life).
-Our reflection exercises help people understand how they make decisions in birth and in life, so they can articulate their deep needs and connect to their instincts.
+Based on the most effective pedagogy, we create deep experiences for our students and parents.
+Our visualizations establish group harmony and connection to a higher consciousness (that gives guidance through birth and life).
+Our reflection exercises help people understand how they make decisions, so they can articulate their deep needs and connect to their instincts.

 Entrainment

-Science shows our energy fields entwine with each other, so we honor the deep connections of baby/mother, mother/partner and mother/supporters at birth.
-Something like a simple smile on a doula’s face is one way that affects breathing and helps a woman in labor to relax.
+Science shows that our energy fields entwine with each other and that energy in interactions and spaces matters.
+So we honor the deep connections of baby-mother, mother-partner, and mother-supporters at birth.
+For example, something like a simple smile from a doula can affect breathing and help with relaxation in labor.

 Holistic Approach to Birth

-We offer both academic and emotional preparation, empowering parents around the physical aspects of birth, of course.
-The bigger framework and vision is holistic, honoring birth as instinctual and ancient, with all its varied aspects, layers and the timeless power of love, or mothers to birth, and the potential of babies.
+We offer both academic and emotional preparation, empowering parents around the practical and physical aspects of birth and also in the bigger holistic framework.
+We honor birth as instinctual and ancient, with all its varied aspects, layers and the timeless power of love, of mothers to birth, and the potential of babies.

 Testimonials